Apply for a decorative lighting consent

 - The lighting shall be placed so as to avoid undue obstruction and interference with users of the highway and at least 5.2m clear of the highest point of the public highway (including a publicly maintainable precinct or similar) or 3.5m clear of the highest point of a footway or similar.
 If the lighting comprises of single items which do not span the highway then 3.5m is acceptable.
 Lights below 3m high must not exceed 25v SELV, safety extra low voltage must be used and any tree protected with barriers

 - The lighting shall be designed and erected and maintained with due regard to a comprehensive risk assessment.
 Such risk assessment shall take particular account of the erection, maintenance and removal of the lighting and the effect of and on all types of traffic that will pass under or nearby the lighting.
-Proof of compliance with such may be required by the Highway Authority prior to granting the licence and at any point in the duration of the licence
+Proof of compliance with such may be required by the Highway Authority prior to granting the consent and at any point in the duration of the consent

 - The erection, removal and maintenance of any lighting shall be signed and guarded at all times, in accordance with the requirements described in the Safety at Street Works and Road Works Code of Practice "Red Book".
-The Highway Authority may require signing and guarding proposals prior to the approval of the licence
+The Highway Authority may require signing and guarding proposals prior to the approval of the consent

 - No part of the highway shall be excavated without obtaining the prior express and specific permission of the Highway Authority